rjvince/simple-pager-demo/README.md

 # Simple Pager Demo

 This is a simple static pager I put together using [Svelte](https://svelte.dev).
+You can see it in action on [Zeit](https://public.robvince.now.sh).

 The following is an excerpt of the documentation at [sveltejs/template](https://github.com/sveltejs/template).
 For more info